zack-bitcoin/amoveo-docs/design/sortition_chains_theory.md

 If we only had waivers to do smart contracts, and we tried to use waivers to split a single ownership contract between 2 people.
 They would both need to keep track of each other's payments in order to own their own side. sortition contracts have the advantage that you only need to keep track of your own payments.

-Unlike state channels, you cannot provide script-sig style evidence when the contract is run.
+Unlike state channels, you cannot provide script-sig style evidence when the sortition contract is run.
 So it isn't possible to atomically connect this kind of contract to others.

 2) waivers.
 Ownership in a sortition chain is like standing in a line for each part of the value.
 A person can give up their spot in line without having to post anything on-chain.
 They simply send a message to whoever is second in line, so it can be instantaneous.
 You can embed a smart contract in the waiver, so that you can give up your spot in line conditional on the outcome of a football game for example.
 The drawback of waivers is that in some cases, the amount of data you may need to keep track of to own value in the sortition chain can become very large.
 For example. if you use a waiver to sell a stablecoin contract and are left holding long-veo, and then other people keep trading those stablecoins between each other.
 In that situation, if you want to be able to spend your long-veo, then you would need to remember the entire history of their transfers.
 I expect that waivers will mostly be used to atomically connect different contract changes together.

+When a waiver contract is run, you can provide evidence.
+So it can be used for atomic swapping.

 Ownership Claims